FelixLabelle/felixlabelle.github.io/_posts/2023-12-18-text-similarity-tasks.md

 #### The structural side of attribution

 There are two use cases I have in mind: parsing and retrieval augmented generation (RAG).
 The following section will discuss parsing, but the principles apply to both.
-RAG will be further mentionned in the following subsection.
+RAG will be further mentioned in the following subsection.

 While parsing documents is not something all NLP practitioner have done or will need to do, I have done that several times in different use cases.
 Often when working with large legal texts they have a natural structure that subdivides them into smaller sections.
 People work at this level and we need to subdivide the text for it to be useful for SMEs and